marijnh/Eloquent-JavaScript/04_data.md

 {{index rounding, "Math.floor function"}}

-If we want a whole random number instead of a fractional one, we can use `Math.floor` (which rounds down to the nearest whole number) on the result of `Math.random`.
+If we want a whole random number instead of a fractional one, we can use `Math.floor` (which rounds down to the nearest whole number) on the result of `Math.random`:

 ```{test: no}
 console.log(Math.floor(Math.random() * 10));